 Participants

 This study focuses on a subsample of 44 bereaved carers from a wider study of 120 bereaved carers (Hanratty et al., 2012).
-The wider study explored the experience of carers who had cared for someone at the end of life and who had experienced more than one transition from one care setting to another so, for example, from home into a nursing home or hospice or from hospital to home and to nursing care (NIHR SDO 08/1809/2320).
+The wider study explored the experience of carers who had cared for someone at the end of life and who had experienced more than one transition from one care setting to another; e.g. from home into a nursing home or hospice, or from hospital to home and to nursing care (NIHR SDO 08/1809/2320).
 The participants were chosen for further analysis as previous analysis showed that had they had spoken at length about support whilst providing care at the end of life and spontaneously mentioned areas of social support that facilitated or hindered resilience.

 The Interview

-Semi structured interviews were conducted face-to-face between 2010-2011 and digitally recorded at the bereaved carers’ home.
-Interviews were conducted by the lead author and one other researcher .
+Semi structured interviews were conducted face-to-face between 2010-2011 and digitally recorded at the bereaved carers’ homes.
+Interviews were conducted by the lead author and one other researcher.
 Interviews lasted between 60 minutes and 2 hours 45 minutes, and in part explored the experience of caring in different settings and the experience of the carer providing care.
 The support they received in terms of social, family and health professional support was also explored and there were also questions about how information was provided to the carer and who provided information.

 Method of analysis